thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 | Families    | 2328329040 | 2286009025 | -42320015   | -1.82       |
 | Couples     | 2033589643 | 2015977285 | -17612358   | -0.87       |

+- The highest negative impact in sales metrics performance in 2020 for the 12 week before and after period was Unknown demographic, corresponding to a decrease of 3.34%

 ### - customer_type